 - Leadership for Safety Excellence (LSE)

 - Safety Management

 - Safety Auditor Training / the COR National Audit Instrument

 - Basic Training Techniques

-- WHMIS 2015 Train the Trainer 2020 Edition, WHMIS 2015 Live on the Job Site or WHMIS 2015 Train the Trainer
+- WHMIS 2015 Train the Trainer 2020 Edition

 These courses contain the essentials or "core concepts" on which the construction safety officer training is based.
 Each of these programs define the roles and responsibilities of safety personnel in industry and how they can achieve safety excellence.